Last updated on : 04 Jul, 2025

 Additionally, practise general precautions like handwashing, covering your mouth when coughing or sneezing, and not sharing utensils or cups to significantly reduce the risk of contracting AFI.

-Untreated acute febrile illness (AFI) can lead to severe and potentially life-threatening complications.
+Untreated acute febrile illness can lead to severe and potentially life-threatening complications.
 Persistent high fever can cause organ failure, including kidney and liver dysfunction.

 Severe infections like sepsis with shock, pneumonia, bronchiolitis, and aseptic meningitis can develop, particularly in infections such as murine typhus.
 Neurological complications, including cognitive issues, confusion, convulsions, and stiff neck, may occur due to the high body temperature and underlying infection.